octaform/octaform/README.md

   others...
 };
 ```

+> Don't forget to add the attribute name on your input to recognize the DOM element and apply the validation: e.g.
+> `<input type="text" name="field_name" />`

 ### Field name: `(Required)`
 The field name is used to search the field into DOM, you should define the same name specified in the name attribute.
 The field name accept an `Object` or `String`